-Zest and juice one half of the lime.
+Zest and juice one-half of the lime.
 You should have about one tablespoon of juice from the lime.

-Add the zest and juice from the orange, lemon and lime to the saucepan.
+Add the zest and juice from the orange, lemon, and lime to the saucepan.
 Add the vanilla and citric acid.
 Stir well.

 One mix is chilled and has developed line a sieve with a cheesecloth or clean new chux and put it over a large bowl or jug.
 Strain the cola.
-Transfer to clean jug or other airtight container and chill in fridge until serving.
+Transfer to a clean jug or other airtight container and chill in the fridge until serving.

-This recipe makes about four cups (1 liter) of cola, which will make up to eight cups (2 liters) of ready to drink cola.
+This recipe makes about four cups (1 liter) of cola, which will make up to eight cups (2 liters) of ready-to-drink cola.
 You can add more or less water to the cola depending on how strong you like it.

 How to serve

 To serve this cola put a handful of ice into a glass.
 Half fill with the cola, then top with either cold still water or cold seltzer (soda water).
 You can add more or less cola depending on how strong you like it.
-Finally garnish with a slice of lime on the side.
+Finally, garnish with a slice of lime on the side.
 Delicious!

 How to store